watchexec/watchexec/doc/watchexec.1.md

 will either cause the environment to be truncated, or may error or crash the process entirely.

-Two new modes are available: stdin writes absolute paths to the stdin of the command, one per line, each prefixed with \`create:\`, \`remove:\`,
+Two new modes are available: stdio writes absolute paths to the stdin of the command, one per line, each prefixed with \`create:\`, \`remove:\`,
 \`rename:\`, \`modify:\`, or \`other:\`, then closes the handle; file writes the same thing to a temporary file, and its path is given with